-Any work submitted must be your own original work, written without outside assistance or collaboration.
-Any use of generative artificial intelligence (AI), including ChatGPT, is not permitted and constitutes academic misconduct.
+Any work submitted must be your own original work.
+Any use of generative artificial intelligence (AI), including ChatGPT, is prohibited and constitutes academic misconduct.
 Any student suspected of submitting work that includes AI generated content may be asked for preliminary work or other materials to evidence the student's original and unaided authorship.
 The student may also be asked to separately explain or support their work.
 AI identification methods may also be employed by the instructor.
 After review, if it is determined by the instructor that submitted work likely contains AI generated content, the work may receive a zero and may be subject to further misconduct measures set out in the UBC Academic Calendar.